EnvGen/LabProtocols/Amplicon_dual_index_prep.rst

 **7) Sample pooling**

 	Pool all samples together for a total volume of at least 20 μL and a concentration of 2-10 nM / barcoded template.
 The molarity of a sample can be calculated using the formula:

 				(Concentration*10^6) / (656.6*Length)

+	Where Concentration is in ng/µL, Length is in base-pairs and the resulting value is in nanomolar.

 **8) Sequencing**